eleev/ios-scenekit-shadertoy/README.md

 [Astemir Eleev](https://github.com/jVirus)

 # Licence
-`scenekit-shadertoy-ios-app` is available under the `MIT` license.
-See the [LICENSE](https://github.com/jVirus/SceneShadertoy/blob/master/LICENSE) file for more info.
+`ios-scenekit-shadertoy` is available under the `MIT` license.
+See the [LICENSE](https://github.com/jVirus/ios-scenekit-shadertoy/blob/master/LICENSE) file for more info.